Mohammad-416/Ghost-of-Luna/Readme.md

 ## 🏆 Submission Information

-This game was created for [Competition/Game Jam Name].
+This game was created for Game Dev Hackathon (DevClub IITD X Krafton).
 The core mechanic revolves around death not being a failure, but a tool - each failed attempt creates a ghost that replays your exact movements, which you can then use as a stepping stone to progress further.
+Themes Included : Rewind & Fragile

 ---